oddkiva/sara/doc/sphinx/source/descriptors.rst

   brightness change by construction.
 - a contrast change in image amounts to multiplying image intensities by a constant factor.
 Normalizing the descriptor cancels the multiplication factor.
-  So we must normalize the descriptor at the end.
+  So we must normalize the descriptor once the histogram of gradients are accumulated.
-- There are still other nonlinear illumination changes (camera saturation and surface reflective properties). :cite:`Lowe:2004:ijcv` have found experimentally that (1) clamping histogram bins to :math:`0.2` and then (2) renormalizing the descriptor again worked well to account for these on a specific dataset consisting of 3D objects photographed under different lighting conditions.
+- There are still other nonlinear illumination changes.
+They arise for example from camera saturation and surface reflective properties.
+  :cite:`Lowe:2004:ijcv` have found experimentally that (1) clamping histogram bins to :math:`0.2` and then (2) renormalizing the descriptor again worked well to account for these on a dataset consisting of 3D objects photographed under different lighting conditions.

 Using *Eigen*, we can express these in *C++*:

 .. code-block:: cpp

-   void normalize(descriptor_type& h)
+   auto enforce_invariance_to_illumination_changes(descriptor_type& h) -> void
    {
      // SIFT is by construction invariant to brightness change since it is based
      // on gradients.